blorente/decorat/wiki/stories/the_promotion.md

 And we sunk, back to fire and blood.

 ---

+By the tenth query, I felt my head about to explode.
+Quick breaths drew the smell of blood, coming fron the wounds the metal edges of the armrest had cut in my tight-gripping fingers.

+My legs were shaking from the impact of the last explosion.
+A bolt-round from a traitor Astartes splitting some Comissar Friedrik in half.

+"STATION 8, PLEASE REMAIN FOCUSED"

+"A moment, please!
+I just need to catch -"

+//TODO REFERENCE HORMAGAUNTS IN FROZEN WORLD

+Suddenly, a horde of hungry beasts were charging towards me.
+Behind be, lasfire was trying to slow rhem down.
+I joined the cacophony with my psi-cannons, but it wasnt enoguh to stop them.

+The alien beasts didnt even need to stop as their long, single-bladed claws tore through my unit.
+Some of them tried attacking me, and their metallic limbs ringed when they met my body.

+Whatever I was inside of was sturdy, but every attack opnened bigger gaps in its armor.
+They✨ started surrounding me, burying me in a flurry of steel and blood.

+_clang, clang, clang_ "No!"

+I could feel blood russhing go my ears, and I started gaspung for breath.
+Sharp pain enveloped me as I felt my head shakenagainst my station's head pillow.

+_Clang, clang, clang_

+It was too much.

+---

+And here I am.

 // Goes crazy in this session
 // Cut to the present.
 Medicae in the Fingers are interrogatimg him.